ABL Talk Draws CLEO Crowd

 Having been in recent news due to Defense Secretary Robert M. Gates’ recommendation to reduce the Missile Defense Agency’s budget by $1.4 billion, the ABL talk was particularly well attended.

-During the 30 minute session Steve Post of the Missile Defense Agency offered an overview of the program, describing mission objectives, weapon system elements and program progression.
+During the 30-minute session Steve Post of the Missile Defense Agency offered an overview of the program, describing mission objectives, weapon system elements and program progression.

 The ABL program, which began during the Clinton administration, is a converted 747-400F jumbo jet that uses two solid-state lasers and a megawatt-class chemical oxygen iodine laser (COIL) to target and destroy ballistic missiles.

-As part of the plan to reduce the budget for fiscal 2010, which begins Oct.
+As part of the plan to reduce the defense budget for fiscal 2010, which begins Oct.
 1, Defense Secretary Gates recommended that funding for the Missile Defense Agency be cut by $1.4 billion.
-Gates recommended that the second ABL prototype (Tail 2) be scrapped and Tail 1 be moved to research and development (R&D) status.
+He recommended that the second ABL prototype (Tail 2) be scrapped and Tail 1 be moved to research and development (R&D) status.

 “From a personal perspective I’m glad that happened,” said Post, explaining that the recent status change shows the difficulty of the project.